AndrejaCH/stock-analysis/README.md

 By initializing arrays `tickerVolumes(tickerIndex) = 0` we reset the total volume to zero, before entering the loop again.

 #### Formatting
-In order to make final table (outpt) organized and visually pleasing, we add static or conditional formatting.
+In order to make the final table (output) organized and visually pleasing, we add static or conditional formatting.

 ```
 Range("A1").Font.Italic = True